jbswaff/event-horizon/README.md

 2. Go to **Settings** > **API** > **App Password**
 3. Generate a new app password
 4. Copy the password and use it for `EH_PIHOLE_X_APP_PASSWORD`
+5. Store the password in a safe location; it will not be displayed again!

 ## Configuration